Angkor Wat Temple Guide

 An Assessment of Each Angkor Wat Temple

-From a Photographer’s Perspective
+from a Photographer’s Perspective

 If you have a Tomb Raider-style photography adventure to Cambodia in your future, then this Angkor Wat temple guide will come in handy.
 In February I spent a week in Siem Reap visiting virtually every temple in the Angkor Wat complex.
 I visited most of the temples multiple times, and came back with some tips on when to go and how to get the best photos.
 From my lips to your ears, here are my temple-by-temple recommendations for photographing Angkor Wat.